temporafugiunt/NLog.Targets.NetworkJson/README.md

-# Gelf4NLog
+# Nlog.Targets.Gelf
 Gelf4NLog is an [NLog] target implementation to push log messages to [GrayLog2].
 It implements the [Gelf] specification and communicates with GrayLog server via UDP.

+## History
+Code forked from https://github.com/akurdyukov/Gelf4NLog which is a fork from https://github.com/RickyKeane/Gelf4NLog who forked the origonal code from https://github.com/seymen/Gelf4NLog

 ## Solution
-Solution is comprised of 3 projects: *Target* is the actual NLog target implementation, *UnitTest* contains the unit tests for the NLog target, and *ConsoleRunner* is a simple console project created in order to demonstrate the library usage.
+Solution is comprised of 3 projects: *Target* is the actual NLog target implementation, *Tests* contains the unit tests for the NLog target, and *ConsoleRunner* is a simple console project created in order to demonstrate the library usage.
 ## Usage
 Use Nuget:
 ```
-PM> Install-Package Gelf4NLog.Target
+PM> Install-Package Nlog.Targets.Gelf
 ```
 ### Configuration
 Here is a sample nlog configuration snippet: